julien-muke/host-wordpress-aws-ec2-rds-part1/README.md

 ![aws-command-line](https://github.com/user-attachments/assets/23070b03-c9a6-4b16-ad84-d9097d0a5444)

+## <a name="connect-ec2-to-ssh">➡️ Step 3 - Connect to EC2 instance via SSH client (local Terminal)</a>

-Note: There is another way to Connect to EC2 instance which is via SSH client, local Terminal to connect to EC2 instance via SSH client.
+There is another way to Connect to EC2 instance which is via SSH client, local Terminal to connect to EC2 instance via SSH client.

-* Select the instance, and choose Connect button.
+1. Select the instance, and choose Connect button.
-* Choose `SSH client`, copy the SSH command to connect to EC2 instance, and paste it into your terminal.
+2. Choose `SSH client`, copy the SSH command to connect to EC2 instance, and paste it into your terminal.

 ![ssh](https://github.com/user-attachments/assets/f6b17555-1de0-46ac-bb9b-ae926a941d96)

-* Open your terminal in your computer and paste the SSH command (make you sure your key pair is saved in same folder as your local user in your computer).
+3. Open your terminal in your computer and paste the SSH command (make you sure your key pair is saved in same folder as your local user in your computer).

-* Click `Yes` to continue then click Enter.
+4. Click `Yes` to continue then click Enter.

 ![terminal](https://github.com/user-attachments/assets/9db2dd0e-4874-4ff4-9fed-8ed1260da6a2)

+## <a name="install-apache">➡️ Step 4 - Install Apache on Amazon Linux 2 AMI</a>